near/stakewars-iii/challenges/draft_013.md

 In this challenge, participants will learn how to update their node, migrate keys, and set up a **BACKUP** node.

 Please note that this challenge includes multiple parts:
-- **Best Practises**: is an informational section that outlines the optimal way of updating a validator node (no points)
+- **Best Practices**: is an informational section that outlines the optimal way of updating a validator node (no points)
-- **Backup node**: in this section participants will learn how to migrate validator keys.
+- **Backup node**: in this section, participants will learn how to migrate validator keys.
 Only this part of the challenge will be evaluated.
 (25 UNP & 10 DNP)

 ### Acceptance Criteria